Vietnamese Braised Coconut Chicken (Gà Rim Nước Dừa)

 Vietnamese Braised Coconut Chicken (Ga Rim Nuoc Dua)

 Looking for a quick and easy chicken recipe that gets even better the next day?
 I got you!
-Here is a flavorful and moist braised Vietnamese chicken recipe to enjoy with steamed rice.
+Here is a flavorful and moist braised Vietnamese chicken recipe.

 The chicken is slowly braised in coconut juice so that it reduces to a thick and umami-packed sauce.
-Drizzle this amazing sauce over hot and steamy rice for a satisfying and delicious meal.
+Drizzle this amazing sauce rice or noodles for a delicious meal.

 Chicken